 Pete, a worker on the Cotton Blossom, makes a pass at Julie and Julie’s protective husband Steve knocks him down angrily in response.
 Pete vows revenge for this rough treatment, and goes to find the sheriff in Natchez, the town where they have docked.
 The sheriff turns up later in Act One during the performance on the boat to investigate Pete’s claim.
 Hearing news of the sheriff’s arrival, Steve resorts to a trick to protect himself and his wife from being prosecuted: he uses a pocket knife to cut Julie’s hand and swallows some of the blood he has sucked from the wound.
 Later, when the sheriff arrives and confronts them, Steve can claim that he has “negro blood” in him, and Cap’n Andy and his pilot Windy can truthfully attest to that fact since they saw his desperate maneuver a few minutes earlier.

-Though Steve’s trick saves them from prosecution, they are now compelled to leave the company since their identity as “black” actors (partially true in Julie’s case and false in Steve’s) is now public knowledge.
+Though Steve’s trick saves them from prosecution, they are now compelled to leave the company since their identity as a mixed-race couple is now public knowledge.
 Nola protests unhappily at the injustice of having to lose the company of her good friend Julie, but to no avail; Steve and Julie leave.

 This particular episode within the plot only occurs within the first third of the musical, and Steve disappears as a character from the remainder of the play.
 Julie, however, turns up years later in Chicago, where Nola and Gay have been living on the proceeds of Ravenal’s gambling.
 When Ravenal’s luck turns back and he and Nola have lost everything, he abandons his wife, and Nola goes to seek work as a singer at the Trocadero night club in Chicago.
 We learn that Julie has been abandoned by Steve, and her unhappiness has caused her to drink.
 (In Ferber’s novel, Julie is not a night club singer but rather a prostitute in a posh bordello run by the madam Hetty Chilton where Ravenal is a customer.)
 It is not her race but being abandoned by the man she loves that is the cause of Julie’s downfall.